franperic/permafrost/README.md

 The presented code and approach is the result of Team Aroma.
 Visit the Hackathon [repo](https://github.com/ETHZ-TEC/permafrostanalytics) for other contributions.

-## Goal
+## Our Goal

-Our team focused on the detection of movements on the images.
-Below you will find some examples.
+Our team focused on the detection of movements on stationary images.
+Below is an example.
+It might be hard to spot but there are mountaineers on the pictures.
+However, the pictures are four minutes apart.
+In column C the difference image (A - B) is depicted.
+Clearly, the movements of mountaineers can be spotted.

 ![img1](00_input/movement.png)

+There is some noise in the difference image from alterations in light.
+Hence, we implemented a method (based on Turgay Celik's [paper](https://github.com/leduckhai/Change-Detection-PCA-KMeans/blob/master/Change Detection paper.pdf)) to extract the relevant movements/changes in our sequential images.
+Check the comparison below.

 ![img2](00_input/change_map_exmpl1.png)

 ## Data